Timmons02/SAITeam/README.txt

 This object represents one of the scanned servers.

 	Fields
-	date 		[string] – the date of the scan ip_host 	[string] – the IP address and host name of the scanned server vuls 		[array] – a list of Vulnerability objects failed_port 	[string] – a port that failed to scan.
+	date 		[string] ï¿½ the date of the scan ip_host 	[string] ï¿½ the IP address and host name of the scanned server vuls 		[array] ï¿½ a list of Vulnerability objects failed_port 	[string] ï¿½ a port that failed to scan.
 This only occurs on Oracle servers.

 	Methods
 	__init__ (ip_host)	Initializes a server with an IP address and host name.